 rds-ca-2019-root.pem file if it isn't in the default location.

 Connect Using a Third-Party Tool or SaaS

-Note: Many tools will require you to enable SSL or TLS to connect -- and it's super important that you do enable it!
+Note: Many tools require you to enable SSL or TLS to connect.
+It is important and highly recommended you enable it.
 If you need a Root Certificate Authority ("Root CA") file, you should supply this one to your tool.

 To connect to the Warehouse, use the following parameters in your data visualization tool:

 postgres-warehouse.yourdeployname.benchling.com.
 Be sure to replace

 yourdeploynamewith your enterprise specific domain (that means the part before your enterprise's benchling.com URL)

 Password: the password you generated above